sekhorroy/abandoned_checkout_recovery_plugin/README.md

 # Before you start the project
     1. proxy value is defined in the package.json in both backend and frontend code.
     2. Please change it to some other port 8001 (default api port)  && 3000 (default client port) are busy in your machine
+    3. No database is used in this project, the objects are store in files.

 # To run the project in your machine
   - git clone the repo into your local machine desired directory
   - go inside the main root file i.e schedule_plugin directory